 - Please note, you DON’T need to use fancy cleaning products on the spill.
 They might temporarily disguise the area but as soon as the soap in them dries, it becomes sticky attracting any dirt and dust that’s floating around.

 …and that’s it!
 Simplicity is key!
-If you have tried the above and you do still have a stain appear, then give Careclean a call on 01245 323989.
-Find out more about how we clean carpets.
+If you have tried the above and you do still have a stain appear, then give Careclean a call on 01245 323989 to get advice and/or book in a free quote.

 Want more tips like this?